 An easy-to-grow houseplant means it is adaptable to its immediate surroundings.
 These plants are not picky and are the best house guests you will ever host.
 They put up with being forgotten, need very little pruning or pinching, don't get sick or infected with pests, and low-light doesn't bother them for a while.

-3. Aloe Vera
+4. Aloe Vera

 Another great plant (and useful, too) that’s easy to grow is aloe vera.
 I keep my aloe plant in a sunny spot in my private bathroom.
 Sometimes, I bring it out to the kitchen.

+Aloes grow well in a potting mix for succulents, and only water the plant until the soil is bone dry.
 If you have a balcony or back porch, your aloe will enjoy being outside during the summer.
 I set my plant outside during the summer days.
 It flourishes, and I bring it in at night.

 You can leave it outside overnight during the summer.
 Remember, you need to make sure to bring it inside before the winter frost starts.

-4. Lucky Bamboo
+5. Lucky Bamboo

 Cacti come in lots of colors and sizes and will be happy with a lot of sunshine, a warm room, and very little water.
 You can even go on vacation for two weeks and come home with the cacti still happy as can be.

-The most common cause of death among cacti is overwatering, so plant them in the succulent mix soil and allow them to revel in your neglect.
+The most common cause of death among cacti is overwatering, so plant them in succulent soil and allow them to revel in your neglect.
 Indoor gardening is fun and can be very rewarding when it doesn’t take a lot of work.
-Visit your local nursery and try your luck and give some of these easy plants a try.
+Visit your local nursery and try your luck and give some of these plants a try.